-Parks Department Initiatives
+Tupelo Parks Department Wellness Initiatives

 The city’s Parks and Recreation department is also committed to Tupelo’s wellness.
 Its Health on a Shelf program, which encourages local restaurants, convenience stores and concession stands to sell healthy alternatives to the usual grab-and-go staples, is growing.

 The department is also becoming more involved with First Lady Michelle Obama’s “Let’s Move” fitness program.
-It works with Tupelo Healthworks to promote healthy lifestyles, hosts a number of runs and walks, and works to promote awareness of local farmers and the farm-to-fork movement.
+It works with Tupelo Healthworks! to promote healthy lifestyles, hosts a number of runs and walks, and works to promote awareness of local farmers and the farm-to-fork movement.

 “You need to find where you fit in your community,” Farned says.
 “We’ve been doing this for four or five years now, and we’re still figuring out what works.”